 Search can be performed using keyword and predefined fields like Country, Location, Work Area, Job Type & Language together.
 Jobs Information in JOB_INFO & JOB_INFO_DESC tables of JST Database will be used for searching.
 DAO Layer will be used by Service layer for performing combined keyword search

-SYSTEM_TYPE column in JOB_INFO table will be used for differentiating the external and internal jobs
+JST DB: column ‘SYSTEM_TYPE ‘in JOB_INFO table will be used for differentiating the external and internal jobs

-COUNTRY column in JOB_INFO table will be used for differentiating the country specific jobs (for differentiating Global TG jobs and Russian TG jobs)
+JST DB: column ‘COUNTRY ‘ in JOB_INFO table will be used for differentiating the country specific jobs (for differentiating Global TG jobs and Russian TG jobs)

+Link to ‘Working at the IKEA Group’ and the employer branding picture

+Text for ‘How to apply’ section

 Job Description Modal Popup (Job Title Click)